Original Courthouse Bell at Sesquicentennial Park, Graham

-A 400-pound cast metal bell hangs from a yoke, which stands on top of a brick-tiered structure with a plaque honoring Dr. Clinton S. Crissman.
-The waist of the bell is engraved with the date and location of its casting.
-The bell's clapper hangs below.
-The monument stands in a 40-foot by 60-foot garden.
+The 400-pound cast metal bell hangs from a yoke mounted atop a brick base.
+The base displays a plaque honoring Dr. Clinton S. Crissman, a local doctor who was honored by his family in the preservation and mounting of the historic bell and its installation for the Alamance County sesquicentennial celebration.
+The waist of the bell is engraved with the date and location of its casting, and the bell's clapper hangs below.

 Images: